Bramley R.L.F.C.: Post-war

 In the 1960s, the club moved to a new ground on land adjacent to Barley Mow, which became known as McLaren Field.
 Bramley developed the ground into a more modern stadium in 1966 with the hope that the new ground would help to take them up the leagues.

 In 1973, the clubs voted to split into two divisions.
 Arthur Keegan became first team coach.
 Bramley defeated Wakefield Trinity, Castleford and St. Helens in order to reach the 1973 BBC2 Floodlit Trophy.
 They won the trophy with a 15–7 away victory over Widnes on 14 December 1973.
 It was the first cup Bramley had won in their entire history.
 Ironically, due to power cuts resulting from the Three-Day Week, the final against Widnes at Naughton Park took place on a mid-week afternoon.
-The club played in the First Division in that 1973-74 season.
+The club played in the First Division in that 1973–74 season.
 Though relegated the club had some excellent league wins including an away victory at Headingley against Leeds.
 The loss of fixtures against Leeds, Wakefield Trinity and Bradford Northern cost the club financially.

-On 1 September 1974, Bramley defeated Doncaster 52–17 at McLaren Field in a Yorkshire County Cup, first round tie, this broke the club record which had stood since 1946.
-The resources of the Villagers could not sustain this success, results and attendances flagged, and Keegan was sacked in September 1976.
+On 1 September 1974, Bramley defeated Doncaster 52–17 at McLaren Field in a Yorkshire County Cup first round tie.
+This broke the club record which had stood since 1946.
+However, the resources of the Villagers could not sustain this success, results and attendances flagged, and Keegan was sacked in September 1976.

-Bramley won promotion to Division One, under Peter Fox, in the 1976-77 season.
+Bramley won promotion to Division One, under Peter Fox in the 1976–77 season.

 Bramley almost went into liquidation in October 1983 but survived.